Pregnancy Insurance for New Moms | Maternity Health Insurance

 According to a circular from the Insurance Regulatory and Development Authority of India (IRDAI), on standardized definitions, maternity cover in health insurance plans must include the following benefits:

-• *Newborn baby coverage: *Neonatal care from day one for up to 90 days.
-Such plans claim to cover any needs a newborn may have, but it is essential that you enquire about their stance on complicated deliveries or premature labor.
+Neonatal care from day one for up to 90 days.
+Such plans claim to cover any needs a newborn may have, but it is essential that you enquire about their stance on complicated deliveries or premature labour.